 But what does that actually mean?
-And why do so many rave about non-Superwash wool when the other sounds so practical?
+And why do so many rave about Non-Superwash wool when the other sounds so practical?

-This article invites you to get to know both yarn worlds: the smooth, easy-care side of the Superwash treatment – and the natural, textured side of untreated fibers.
+This article invites you to get to know both yarn worlds: the smooth, easy-care side of the Superwash treatment – and the natural, firm side of untreated fibers.
 Because which option you choose says a lot about your knitting feel, your values, and your favorite pieces.

 What does “Superwash” mean?